ejunjsh/goadbalance/README.md

 * use random and round robin to select backend servers
 * try to reactivate the falied backed servers
+* since it runs at tcp level,so it supports all the application level protocol.

 ## install
 ````